Randall E. Groth, Ph.D.

 Groth, R.E.
 (2006).
 Expanding teachers’ understanding of geometric definition: The case of the trapezoid.
 Teaching Children Mathematics, 12, 376-380.

 Groth, R.E.
 (2006).
 Engaging students in authentic data analysis.
 In G.F.
 Burrill & P.C.
-Elliot (Eds.), Thinking and reasoning with data and chance: Sixty-eighth annual yearbook of the National Council of Teachers of Mathematics (pp. 41-48).
+Elliot (Eds.), Thinking and reasoning with data and chance: Sixty-eighth yearbook of the National Council of Teachers of Mathematics (pp. 41-48).
 Reston, VA: National Council of Teachers of Mathematics.

 Groth, R.E. & Bergner, J.A.
 (2006).
 Preservice elementary teachers' conceptual and procedural knowledge of mean, median, and mode.
 Mathematical Thinking and Learning, 8, 37-63.